catseye/Chrysoberyl/article/Project Dependencies.md

 Erlang/OTP R16B03-1.

 Note that this is a pretty old version of Erlang at this point.

+Note that the following paragraphs are sorely out of date.

 Note that compiled Erlang modules are `.beam` files in the `ebin` directory.
 The source code lives in the `src` directory, and an Erlang